Gardening is hard. Really hard.

 Despite our best efforts, life throws things at us even when we’re not ready or able to cope with them.
 Whether it’s sickness, a family member needing help, work stress or other complicated human things, gardening can feel like the last thing we need.
 This is a time that letting your garden go for a season is ok.

 Some people actually feel more grounded working in the garden and find it’s a source of therapy, others need to be away from tasks such as gardening to re-coup.
 Whatever happens in your life just remember that your garden is important, but so is your emotional wellbeing and that’s the main thing to focus on.
-If you’re really sick and can’t tend to your garden but really care about it, see if there’s a friend, family member or neighbour that would be willing to help for awhile until you get better.
+If you’re really sick and can’t tend to your garden but really care about it, see if there’s a friend, family member or neighbor that would be willing to help for awhile until you get better.

 If you can’t garden this year try to sow some perennial flowers.
 They’ll be there for you next season.